 Staff Analysis: Development of the subject property will need to occur in conformance with all applicable engineering, public works and public safety standards for infrastructure improvements and provision of city services.
 Such development will require the dedication of all necessary easements, substantial improvements to adjacent infrastructure and the extension of off-site utility lines to serve the property.
 And in accordance with the General Plan, all such costs will need to be borne by the property owner and/or developer, and not shifted to existing city residents.
-Stipulations of approval, as noted in the draft Ordinance No. 2020-1472, attached hereto, will require the property owner and/or developer to bear all applicable costs for additional public infrastructure and services needed to serve the development.
+Stipulations of approval will require the property owner and/or developer to bear all applicable costs for additional public infrastructure and services needed to serve the development.